 If your dog is scratching a lot (especially in a specific spot) schedule an appointment with your vet as soon as possible to rule out pain and skin issues.
 If these health concerns are ruled out, try to identify what could be stressing out your dog.
 For example, many dogs scratch obsessively if they spend a lot of time by themselves while you’re gone at work or school.

 Many people are surprised to learn that it’s not just intact male dogs that mount.
-Both male and female dogs that have been neutered or spayed may still mount, which is considered normal behavior.
+Dogs that have been neutered or spayed may still mount, which is considered normal behavior.
 However, mounting may also be a sign of stress, especially when your dog encounters new people, animals, and situations.

 7.)
 Shaking Out Fur